Economy of Texas: Computer technology

 Texas is one of the major hubs in the U.S. for development of computer components, systems, software and information infrastructure.
 Austin, Dallas, and Houston are the major centers for this industry in Texas.
 The Austin area is often nicknamed "Silicon Hills" because of the concentration of semiconductor design companies including AMD, Cirrus Logic, Freescale Semiconductor, Intel and Silicon Labs.
 Dell's headquarters is located in the city's suburb, Round Rock, and major offices for Google, Facebook, EA Games, and Apple are also open in the Austin area.
 Austin is also the home of the Texas Advanced Computing Center at The University of Texas at Austin.
 Dallas is the birthplace of the integrated circuit.

 The North Dallas area is called the "Telecom Corridor" or the "Silicon Prairie" for the area's high concentration of information technology companies such as Texas Instruments, Perot Systems, and EDS, as well as telecommunications giant AT&T. San Antonio is the home of cloud computing giant Rackspace, as well as computing pioneer Datapoint.
 Harris County-based Compaq, was once one of the world's largest computer companies.
 After Compaq's merger with Hewlett-Packard, the new owner currently employs more employees in the Houston area than anywhere else in the world.

 Energy

-Energy is a major component of the state economy.
+Energy is a major component of the state economy, especially Oil.
 Texans consume the most energy in the nation both in per capita and as a whole.
 The state is also the nation's largest energy producer, producing twice as much energy as Florida, the state with the second-highest production.
 It is also the national leader in wind power generation, comprising about 28% of national wind powered electrical production in 2019.
 Wind power surpassed nuclear power production in the state in 2014.